ibauk/smdox/vpsbuild.md

 # Building a VPS from scratch

 We use a Debian or Ubuntu Virtual Private Server supplied by Fasthosts.
 This can be easily rebuilt/reinitialized by pressing a few buttons on the Fasthosts control panel.
-Having done that we need to do a few things for ourselves:-
+Having done that we need to do a few things for ourselves:- It is assumed that you have basic competence with Debian and/or Ubuntu servers and will use 'sudo' as appropriate.

 ## Basic security
 - Change the password for *root*